vamsi746/smartsort/README.md

 ## 🚀 Live Demo

 🔗 **[SmartSort Live App](https://smartsort-backend.onrender.com)**
-click the link and wait a minute to load the application and refresh
+click the link and wait a minute to load the application and then refresh or open in a new tab

 ---